Frequently Asked Questions

 Is driving while high a big deal?

-The fact is that sometimes they’re right — they’ve driven while high and nothing bad happened.
+It might be true that they’ve driven while high and that, so far, nothing bad has happened.

-But, then there are the times when a driver who has been drinking causes a wreck, sometimes hurting or killing others, because the skills they needed to drive safely were impaired.
-The same is true for pot.
+But then there are the times when a driver who has been drinking causes a wreck, sometimes hurting or killing others, because the skills they needed to drive safely were impaired.
+The same is true for cannabis.

 • Lane weaving